-- Earn 1 credit in Algebra II;
+- Earn 1 credit in Algebra 2 or an equally rigorous course

-- Pass the Geometry EOC;
+- Pass the Geometry EOC

-- Earn 1 credit in statistics or an equally rigorous mathematics course;
+- Earn 1 credit in Statistics or an equally rigorous mathematics course

-- Pass the Biology I EOC;
+- Pass the Biology 1 EOC\

-- Earn 1 credit in chemistry or physics;
+- Earn 1 credit in Chemistry or Physics

-- Earn 1 credit in a course equally rigorous to chemistry or physics;
+- Earn 1 credit in a course equally rigorous to Chemistry or Physics

-- Pass the U.S. History EOC;
+- Pass the U.S. History EOC\

-- Earn 2 credits in the same world language; and
+- Earn 2 credits in the same World Language

-- Earn at least 1 credit in AP, IB, AICE or a dual enrollment course.
+- Earn at least 1 credit in an AP, IB, AICE or a dual enrollment course

-A student is exempt from the Biology I or U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology I or U.S. History course and the student

-- Takes the respective AP, IB or AICE assessment; and - Earns the minimum score to earn college credit.
+\A student is exempt from the Biology 1 or U.S. History EOC assessment if the student is enrolled in an AP, IB or AICE Biology 1 or U.S. History course; takes the respective AP, IB or AICE assessment; and earns the minimum score to earn college credit.